- Student Admissions and Access

 You can apply to:

 - the standard Medicine course (A100) at Lucy Cavendish, St Edmund's or Wolfson College.
-You would take the pre-clinical component in two years instead of the usual three
+You would take the pre-clinical component in 2 years instead of the usual 3

-- the accelerated Graduate Course in Medicine (A101).
+- the accelerated 4-year Graduate Course in Medicine (A101) at Hughes Hall, Lucy Cavendish, St Edmund's and Wolfson.
 This course is only available to Home fee status students

 - both the Standard Course (A100) and the Graduate Course (A101).
 If you choose to do so, you must apply to the same College for both courses.
 This means you could only apply to Lucy Cavendish, St Edmund's, or Wolfson